Are you financially prepared for disability?

-Just over 1 in 4 of today’s 20 year–olds will become disabled before they retire.
+Just over 1 in 4 of today’s 20 year–olds will become disabled before they retire.1

 Imagine: you’re suddenly unable to work.
 Without an income, you quickly exhaust your savings, undermining your family’s financial security.
 The money you’ve managed to put away for a vacation, the kids’ education, and your own retirement now has to be spent on gas, groceries, and other necessities.
 The worry is suffocating.
 The stress and sleepless nights can seem unbearable.

 Worse, it could continue for a long time.
-Long–term disability lasts 31.2 months, on average, so the long–term financial impact can be devastating.
+Since long-term disability lasts 34.6 months, on average, the long-term financial impact can be devastating.
 Many Americans live paycheck to paycheck.
 There’s little or no money left for unexpected emergencies like an injury or illness – the primary causes of disability.

 Start planning today so you’ll be ready tomorrow.
 Use our online disability calculator and our other resources to find how Disability Insurance can help provide one piece to your financial wellbeing.

-This Information is courtesy of Council for Disability Awareness, used with permission.
-It is intended exclusively for general information only.
-Source: http://www.disabilitycanhappen.org, 2015.
+This information is courtesy of New York Life Insurance Company, used with permission.
+It is intended exclusively for general information only. ©2021, New York Life Insurance Company.
+All rights reserved.